berkasin01/reinforcement_learning/README.md

 Still used DQN using Stable Baselines 3.
 However, the policy was different "CnnPolicy" which uses looking at the screen in pixels.

+## Snake Game

+This is a manual approach building an agent that would play snake.
+It uses Pygame.Built states, explaining dangers to agent, different actions (being able to move in directions), being able to get game_step and finally using epsilon(learning rate).

+Using Pygame, numpy and random.

 ## What is next

 More environments and algorithms will be added to this repo over time.
 This is an ongoing project.